 Bezos said it so eloquently, "When you are 80-years-old, and in a quiet moment of reflection narrating for only yourself the most personal version of your life story, the telling that will be most compact and most meaningful will be the series of choices you have made."

 Let me tell you a birthday secret of mine.
 Every time I'm asked to make a wish after blowing the candles on my cake, I never know what to wish for.
 I close my eyes and pretend to wish for something.
 But really nothing.
 I was never a wish-y-type of person, I was raised that if I want something, I have to make it happen and work my butt off.

-Another reason I struggle in coming up with a wish is my conscious effort of practising gratitude.
+Another reason I struggle in coming up with a wish is my conscious effort of practicing gratitude.
 I choose to be thankful for what I have instead of focusing my energy on things that I don't have.
 I am very grateful for the people that I have in my life.
-I appreciate the friendship, support and love.
-Most importantly, I thank the universe for the privilege of being a mom to the most amazing kids Gabriel and Angeline (gabe+angel).
+I appreciate the friendship, support, and love.
+Most importantly, I thank the universe for the privilege of being a mom to the most amazing kids Gabriel and Angeline.
 They are my anchor and my constant reminder of how beautiful life really is.